IlyaChaban/VB_For_Creo/README.md

 # VB_For_Creo
 First steps in CREO API

-Here i'm trying to connect to creo and pull out basec data
+Here i'm trying to connect to creo and pull out basic data